 InfiniBand is a registered trademark of the InfiniBand Trade Association.
 Intel, Itanium, and Xeon are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
-Linux is a registered trademark of Linus Torvalds, used with permission by SGI.
+Internet Explorer is a registered trademark of Microsoft Corporation.
+Java and Java Virtual Machine are trademarks or registered trademarks of Sun Microsystems, Inc. Linux is a registered trademark of Linus Torvalds, used with permission by SGI.
 Novell and Novell Netware are registered trademarks of Novell Inc. Phoenix and PhoenixBIOS are registered trademarks of Phoenix Technologies Ltd. Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 SUSE LINUX and the SUSE logo are registered trademarks of Novell, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd.